Frontier

 Bear in mind that the game is updated from time to time, so the screenshots may differ from recent releases.

-At the time this page was last updated, Odyssey is version 4.0.0.902 and frame rates are now higher than in these shots.
+At the time this page was last updated, Odyssey is version 17 and frame rates are pretty much 60 fps everywhere.
+These were taken in version 4 using a GTX 1660ti

 EDO test screen 1